Aboriginal Peoples and Land-use Planning

 Six strategies, including continued consultation with aboriginal peoples, will help realize this desired outcome and objective of the Lower Athabasca Regional Plan.
 As a means of assessing whether regional outcomes and objective are being achieved, supporting indicators will be regularly monitored, evaluated and reported.

 - Based on excerpts from Lower Athabasca Regional Plan (2012) -

 Scientific data and traditional ecological knowledge are needed to inform land and natural resource planning and decision-making as well as monitoring, evaluation and reporting systems as part of a cycle of continuous improvement.

 Traditional knowledge is the growing body of knowledge and beliefs handed down through generations about the relationship of living things (including humans) with one another and their environment.
 Traditional ecological knowledge is place-based knowledge where people learn to adapt to their own environment through interactions, observations and experiences with their ecological system.

 Efforts to help involve First Nations and Métis communities in land-use planning have been underway for several years.
-Programs like the First Nations Consultation Capacity Investment Program are available.
+Programs like the Indigenous Consultation Capacity Program provide all Indigenous communities who participate in Alberta’s consultation process an annual core funding allotment to assist with consultation-related activities regarding land / natural resource management.
 By investing in the gathering and maintenance of information on First Nations land uses, Alberta has also helped prepare First Nations for increased dialogue in regional planning.